Who is ready for a gluten free gingerbread cake that is moist, easy, made in one bowl and topped with a creamy cinnamon buttercream frosting? MEEE!!

 Ingredients for gingerbread cake:

 - butter: unsalted butter is what I typically use, but you can try ghee or refined coconut oil and it should be fine!
+Check out my favorite trick for How to Soften Butter!

 - coconut sugar: another granular sweetener should work!
 I would be inclined to sub brown sugar first, but if you’re in a pinch, white sugar should be fine too.